Top Agricultural Hand Tools And Their Uses

 Types:

-• Digging fork – sharp straight tines for hard soil
+• Digging fork – for hard soil

-• Border fork – smaller size for garden beds
+• Border fork – small garden use

-• Broad fork – deep soil aeration with minimal disturbance
+• Broad fork – deep aeration

 3. Hoe: